truenas/documentation/content/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 Using a cloud sync task to upload snapshots to a cloud storage provider decreases snapshot granularity and can provide a way to reduce costs associated with data transfer and cloud storage.

-By opting for local snapshot storage, users have a more optimum environment for periodic snapshot tasks with high levels of granularity, as local storage tends to have lower latency and faster access speeds.
-It is generally recommended that users configure snapshot replication tasks with lower RTO requirements for rapid recovery when implementing local storage.
+Using local snapshot storage provides a more optimum environment for periodic snapshot tasks with high levels of granularity, as local storage tends to have lower latency and faster access speeds.
+We generally recommend configuring snapshot replication tasks with lower RTO requirements for rapid recovery when implementing local storage.